c-birdsey/mysh/README.md

 # mysh

-Middlebury College CS315 Systems Programming- Fall 2018: This assignment features a simple shell that prints a prompt, accepts commands from the user, supports input/output redirection (<, >, >>), and pipelines.
+Fall 2018: This assignment features a simple shell that prints a prompt, accepts commands from the user, supports input/output redirection (<, >, >>), and pipelines.
 The shell can be exited with the 'exit' command or with ctrl-D.

 ## Authors